David Slater : Associate Artist

 In 1994 Slater returned to composition with renewed vigour after moving to the north coast as Head of Music in a new independent college where he established and conducted the Coffs Harbour Regional Youth Orchestra and the North Coast Camerata.
 His work from this period includes songs, orchestral, choral and chamber works, including several commissions.
 The song cycle Antiphonies was nominated for the 2004 Paul Lowin Song Cycle Prize.
 The first of his ensemble pieces, entitled Scherzos and Chorales, was premiered to acclaim by the Nexas Saxophone Quartet and the second for string quartet followed soon after.
 Noontide's Night, Night's Morning - concerto for double bass section and orchestra was composed in response to the sudden death of his 4-year-old nephew and the passing of a student's grand father who was a well-known jazz musician.
 This work's 3rd movement is a dark 'Elegie', but a joyous 'Scherzo & Chorale' with a jazz twist forms its 4th movement.
 A Breath of Wind on the Wings of Madness for baritone sax, double bass and percussion is the latest in this virtuosic series.

 His recent work includes a focus for young and solo performers.
-It ranges from a piece for youth orchestra (Exploratory Surgery) to pieces for harp (Efflorescences), violin (Pensive Moments), double bass (Etude), cello or viola (Sonatina), voice (Summer Haze), flute or clarinet (No Leaves To Blow) which have all been performed extensively, many for the NSW HSC.
+It ranges from pieces for youth orchestra (Exploratory Surgery and Scherzo and Chorale No.3) to pieces for harp (Efflorescences), violin (Pensive Moments), double bass (Etude), cello or viola (Sonatina), voice (Summer Haze), flute or clarinet (No Leaves To Blow) and bassoon (Lamentations) which have all been performed extensively, many for the NSW HSC.

-After moving for a short period from Coffs Harbour to the Gold Coast, he now resides with his wife and two border collies in Sydney's inner west as Head of Music at one of Sydney's oldest independent girls' schools and enjoying once again Sydney's rich cultural offerings.
+After moving for a short period from Coffs Harbour to the Gold Coast, he now resides with his wife and border collie in Sydney's inner west as Head of Music at one of Sydney's oldest independent girls' schools and enjoying once again Sydney's rich cultural offerings.

 Of his work Slater says: